"Alphabet"? "Syllabary"? How to categorise sign language writing systems? A Proposal.

 In sources, such as Zrajm, the terms "alphabet" and "logography" are used to refer to different systems - but rarely do I see this grounded in an explanation.

-- Alphabet - "An alphabet is a writing system that uses a standard set of symbols called letters to represent particular sounds in a spoken language.
+• Alphabet - "A writing system that uses a standard set of symbols called letters to represent particular sounds in a spoken language.
 Specifically, letters largely correspond to phonemes as the smallest sound segments that can distinguish one word from another in a given language."

-- Logogram - Wikipedia - "A written character that represents a semantic component of a language, such as a word or morpheme."
+• Logogram - "A written character that represents a semantic component of a language, such as a word or morpheme."

-This is the most popular way to analyse sign language phonology, with the 5 parameter model, and is also the way that most phonetic sign language writing systems are structured.
+This is the most popular way to analyse sign language phonology - the 5 parameter model.
+It is also the way that most phonetic sign language writing systems are structured.

 So what is a sign language syllable?